St Martin's College: Foundation

+Expansion

-He was replaced by Robert Clayton, who had been previously principal of Matlock College in Derbyshire.
+Pollard was replaced by Robert Clayton, who had been previously principal of Matlock College in Derbyshire.
 During his time in charge, the college branched out into Health, Radiography and Nursing courses, areas that would form a substantial part of the college’s provision from then on.
 In 1989, Mr Clayton announced his intention to retire.
 His replacement was Dr Ian Edynbry, formerly Vice-Principal of Worcester College of Higher Education and Assistant Principal at Middlesex Polytechnic.

-Dr. Edynbry was to oversee the college’s greatest expansion to date, as St Martin’s started to establish campuses in Cumbria.
-In 1996, Charlotte Mason College in Ambleside became part of St Martin’s College to become its first campus in Cumbria.

-This was soon followed in 1998 by the college’s acquisition of Carlisle’s former City General Hospital and City Maternity Hospital (originally a Workhouse) on Fusehill Street.
+Dr. Edynbry was to oversee the college’s greatest expansion to date, as St Martin's started to establish campuses in Cumbria.
+In 1996, Charlotte Mason College in Ambleside became part of St Martin's College to become its first campus in Cumbria.
+Originally an independent college, it had previously become part of Lancaster University.
+This was soon followed in 1998 by the college's acquisition of Carlisle's former City General Hospital and City Maternity Hospital (originally a Workhouse) on Fusehill Street.
 The college had been active in Carlisle since 1995, since its takeover of the Lakeland College of Nursing.
-The Carlisle Campus has subsequently been redeveloped with modern facilities including en-suite student accommodation, a sports complex and most recently the Learning Gateway, a building kitted out with state-of-the-art IT to aid flexible and distributed learning.

 It was left to Edynbry's successor to take these new campus developments forward, as he announced he was to retire earlier than expected in 1997.

 The new Principal was Professor Chris Carr, whose previous role was as Pro-Vice Chancellor of University of Central Lancashire.
-Professor Carr took on the challenge of bringing cohesion to a diverse and multi-campus institution, whilst encouraging further diversification and expansion.
-Developments have been constant on each campus during that time, with new sports complexes built in Carlisle and Lancaster, a new library named the Charlotte Mason Library on the Ambleside Campus and new en-suite halls of residence built on the Carlisle Campus.
-The Alexandra Building was opened on the Lancaster Campus in 2004, a teaching and learning block with dedicated facilities for the arts.
+Professor Carr faced the challenge of bringing cohesion to a diverse and multi-campus institution, whilst encouraging further diversification and expansion.
+Developments continued on each campus during that time, with new sports complexes built in Carlisle and Lancaster, a new library named the Charlotte Mason Library on the Ambleside campus and new en-suite halls of residence built on the Carlisle campus.
+The Carlisle campus was subsequently enhanced with modern facilities including en-suite student accommodation and the "Learning Gateway", a building kitted out with state-of-the-art IT to aid flexible and distributed learning.
+The Alexandra Building was opened on the Lancaster campus in 2004, a teaching and learning block with dedicated facilities for the arts.

-As of 2005, over 11,500 students studied at St Martin’s College, which employed over 1000 staff.
+As of 2005, over 11,500 students studied at St Martin's College, which by then employed over 1000 staff.
 The college had a substantial national reputation in teacher training and nursing, as the largest provider of teachers in the UK and a major provider of Health Care Practitioners in the North and North-West.

-Academic portfolio

-The college had a significant undergraduate and postgraduate portfolio with degrees accredited by Lancaster University.
-As the largest provider of Higher Education in Cumbria, St Martin’s College offered a wide range of courses from the traditional academic subjects to Sport Studies, British Psychological Society (BPS) accredited Psychology, Information Technology and Environmental Management, to name just a few.
+The college had a diverse undergraduate and postgraduate portfolio with degrees accredited by Lancaster University.
+As the largest provider of Higher Education in Cumbria, St Martin's College offered a range of courses from the traditional academic subjects to Sport Studies, British Psychological Society (BPS) accredited Psychology, Information Technology and Environmental Management, to name just a few.